Create a tool to draw members for Beyond Lunch

 [CreateAssetMenu] public class BeyondMember : ScriptableObject { public List<string> leaderList = new List<string> (); public List<string> memberList = new List<string> (); }

-Data will be generated, so register employee names here.
+Data will be generated, and you will register employee names here.

-Place the data in Resources to make it easier to read.
+Place the data in Resources to make it easier to load.

-*Since we will be uploading it to GitHub, we will register it with a dummy name for now.
+*Since we will be uploading it to GitHub, we are registering dummy names for now.

 ScriptableObject Reference